Battle for ‘soul’ of Seattle’s Japanese American community as nursing home closes

 Even with a major cash infusion, Nikkei Manor would depend on support and infrastructure from its parent organization, Waisath said.
 A partnership with Transforming Age, or a similar organization, may be the facility’s only viable path forward.
 Such a partnership also could mean the survival of the nursing home, although in some revised version.

-Patty Hiroo Mastrude, who has long family and professional ties to Keiro Northwest — she works there in development — remains hopeful that something can be done.
+Patty Hiroo Mastrude, who has long family and professional ties to Keiro Northwest — she worked there in development — remains hopeful that something can be done.

 Her father, Mickey Hiroo, and mother, Yoshie Hiroo, were original donors to the Keiro organization.
 They were regular volunteers for decades.
 Each had a father who stayed in the skilled-nursing home; an aunt also was cared for in the memory unit.